fengtan/ldap-explorer/CONTRIBUTING.md

 UI
 - Join multivalue search results with a carriage return instead of a comma (not supported by webview ui toolkit grids)
-- Alignment of search results attributes when there are many
 - Progress bar when revealing deeply-nested DN's in the tree (command `Reveal DN in tree`)
 - Localization https://github.com/microsoft/vscode-nls
 - Ability to reorder / sort bookmarks and connections